Smith’s providing comfort for the built environment

 Our ambitions have never been modest.
 The business has grown from strength to strength and today we offer versatile heating solutions based on fan convector technology to all commercial specifiers from architects and consultants, to major building engineering services companies.
 Our range of Caspian commercial fan convectors can provide products for virtually every heating scenario, with the Smith’s high quality and service excellence people have come to expect.

 Operating from 40,000 square feet of factory and office space near Chelmsford in Essex we manufacture our product range from raw materials through to finished product utilising computerised design and automated production techniques.
 We are happy to welcome customers to visit our factory and Head Office to demonstrate our capabilities.
+We have our own painting facility with 3 booths so are able to paint our products any colour, as well as paint our Caspian fan convectors in an anti-bacterial paint finish.

+Throughout our company we have initiatives to improve our productivity and quality.
 Lean initiatives such as Kaizen, or continuous improvement process, have brought significant improvements in the factory.
 Ongoing initiatives such as the implementation of the gemba walk continue drive innovation and to maximize the improvement process.

 Quality and the environment